 THEN: The winger's debut season at Santiago Bernabeu had been interrupted by injury, but the Brazilian had already shown why Real Madrid had signed him as a 16-year-old from Flamengo.
 Indeed, Vinicius had been so impressive, most notably in a Copa del Rey Clasico at Camp Nou, that he had even received his first Selecao call-up.

 NOW: Though his finishing and decision-making in the final third still sometimes leaves a lot to be desired, Vinicius has developed into a genuine match-winner under Zinedine Zidane, though there are some reports suggesting he could be sold this summer.

 #1 Jadon Sancho | Borussia Dortmund

 THEN: The prodigiously gifted winger was flying high at Signal Iduna Park and had already been capped by England.
-It was easy to understand why Lothar Matthaus felt that Dortmund paying Manchester City just £8 million ($10.4m) for Sancho was "like winning the lottery".
+It was easy to understand why Lothar Matthaus felt that Dortmund paying Manchester City just £8m ($10.4m) for Sancho was "like winning the lottery".

-NOW: The 2019 NxGn winner has firmly established himself as one of the most exciting – and valuable – young players in world football.
-The 19-year-old is breaking Bundesliga records on a regular basis and is expected to be one of the stars of Euro 2020.
+NOW: The 2019 NXGN winner has firmly established himself as one of the most exciting – and valuable – young players in world football having broken a number of Bundesliga records during his time at Dortmund.
+Sancho is now valued at well over £100m as Premier League clubs again consider summer bids.